durken1/pierce/readme.md

 * Trackpoint connection including reset circuit
 * Split 3x5+3 column stagger

 [Firmware](https://github.com/durken1/pierce-wmod) for wireless modules.
-(No documentation at the moment, but I'm working on redesigning the PCBs to have wireless support)
+(No documentation at the moment, but I'm working on redesigning the PCBs to have wireless support in the develop branch)

 # Bill of materials
 | Qty | Item                                          | Notes                                               |